 And £14 saved on a damp trap buys me a twin pack of Elsan twin when it’s on offer!

 Special, gauze-like chemical-toilet-compatible toilet paper is available at great expense.
 We use normal loo roll.
 The only time we had a slight problem was when we found ourselves in possession of some 4 ply from Lidl in Oberwesel, which could jam in the blade if you weren’t careful, preventing the loo from sealing properly.
+For a more in depth review of why ordinary toilet paper is probably RV safe, click here.

 I have been on enough beach cleans to know that wet wipes, cotton buds etc have no place anywhere near any kind of Toik, chemical or otherwise.